hzdu/plugins_cdn/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.22.19: Deactivate new "immediate upload" feature whilst incorrect behaviour investigated.
-A couple of other minor tweaks.
+* 1.22.20: Reactivate new "immediate upload" feature whilst incorrect behaviour investigated and fixes applied.
+Other tweaks and fixes.
 See changelog for full details.
 A recommended update for all.